Effects of Air Density

 In this section of the site we will take a look at the various factors contributing to the performance of the aircraft during take-off and landing.
 Hopefully we help the pilot ensuring safe operation during these phases of the flight as the rules require that of the pilot in command.

-If your aircraft is equipped with a turbo- or supercharged engine then the variation of air density doesn't really affect the engine at all.
+If your aircraft is equipped with a turbo- or supercharged engine then the variation of air density doesn't really affect the power output of the engine at all.
 Until it reaches a certain altitude where even the turbo can not compensate anymore for the loss in air density.

-Remember that the engine can be compensated for a loss in air density with aforementioned turbo, but this will not apply for the propeller and wings.
+Remember that the engine can be compensated for a loss in air density with aforementioned turbo charger, but this will not apply for the propeller and wings.
+They will see a loss in performance.

 Air Density & Pressure Altitude

-When air density decreases both engine and aerodynamic performance decreases.
-The reason being is that with lower density air molecules are further apart from each other (thus there are less air molecules per m3 or ft3).
+When air density decreases both engine and aerodynamic performance reduce.
+The reason being is that with lower density air molecules are further apart from each other (as such there are less air molecules per m3 or ft3).

 A number of factors (altitude/pressure, temperature and humidity) influence air density.
 A higher altitude, low pressure area, higher temperature and high humidity all have one result: they lower the density of the air.
-And as a result of that: reduced aircraft/engine performance.
+And as a result of that: a reduction in aircraft/engine performance.

 International Standard Atmosphere

-A standard atmosphere has been established by the aviation authorities to enable comparison of aircraft performance, calibration of instruments (altimeters, transponder encoders, etc) and for meteorological purposes.
-There are a number of hypothetical atmospheric conditions set: sea level pressure is 1013,25 hPa (29.92 inHg), a temperature of 15°C, pressure lapse rate is 1 hPa per 27 feet at lower altitudes (1" per 1000 feet), mass of 1,225 kg/m3, temperature drop of 1,98°C per 1000 feet (300 m) up to 36000 feet and the speed of sound is 340,3 m/s (1225 km/h or 661,4 kts).
+A standard atmosphere has been established by the aviation authorities to enable comparison of aircraft performance, calibration of instruments (altimeters, transponder encoders, etc) and also for meteorological purposes.
+There are a number of hypothetical conditions set in this standard atmosphere.
+For example: sea level pressure is 1013,25 hPa (29.92 inHg), a sea level temperature of 15°C, pressure lapse rate is 1 hPa per 27 feet at lower altitudes (1" per 1000 feet), mass of 1,225 kg/m3, temperature drop of 1,98°C per 1000 feet (300 m) up to 36000 feet and the speed of sound is 340,3 m/s (1225 km/h or 661,4 kts).

-This makes sure that performance between aircraft and such can be compared and actual take-off and landing data can be calculated for the day.
+This makes sure that performance between aircraft and such can be compared and actual take-off and landing data can be calculated for the day of the flight.

 Pressure Lapse Rate